Raahul-Singh/wildfirepy/README.md

 If you would like to get involved, start by joining the IRC chat room named `#wildfirepy` on [Element](https://app.element.io/#/room/#wildfirepy:matrix.org).
 You may follow our [LinkedIn](https://www.linkedin.com/company/wildfirepy/) and [Twitter](https://twitter.com/wildfirepy) handle as well!

-Help is always welcome so let us know what you like to work on, or check out the [issues page](https://github.com/wildfirepy/wildfirepy/issues) for a list of some known outstanding items.
+Help is always welcome so let us know what you like to work on, or check out our [issue tracker](https://github.com/wildfirepy/wildfirepy/issues) for a list of some known outstanding items.